Riwa-Hammoud/Riwa-Hammoud/README.md

       <p style="font-size: 16px;">
         <em>Crafting code with a touch of creativity,</em> <br>
         Passionate about turning ideas into reality through <strong>web development</strong> and <strong>AI</strong>.<br>
-        I'm on a journey to learn, create, and innovate—<br>
+        I'm on a journey to learn, create, and innovate —<br>
         whether I'm immersed in lines of code or bringing new ideas to life.<br>
         From a sleek website to a smart machine learning model,<br>
         I'm all about building solutions that leave a lasting impact.<br>